Habtemariam-L/Agri_Food_CO2_Emission/README.md

 # Agri_Food_CO2_Emission
 # Introduction

-Carbon dioxide emissions from the agri-food sector contribute a substantial portion of the global annual emissions, and are significant when studying climate change.
-It is important to understand the environmental impact of the food industry.
-One relevant aspect is to understand the spatial distribution and the temporal trends of emission from the agri-food sector.
+This project explores the spatial distribution and temporal trends of CO2 emissions in the agri-food sector, providing insights into geographic patterns and changes over time.
+Additionally, it investigates the relationship between CO2 emissions and local temperature changes.

 # Key Questions